RESTful-Otaku/unhaunter/README.md

 - **Stereo Sound Positioning**: Proper isometric audio positioning as described in development notes
 - **Settings Persistence**: All settings now save and load correctly across sessions
 - **UI Polish**: All menus have functional navigation and clear, intuitive text
-- **Performance**: Optimized compilation and runtime performance with clippy fixes
+- **Performance**: optimised compilation and runtime performance with clippy fixes

 Join our discord server: